AckerlyXu/heima/articles/sql-database/sql-database-paas-vs-sql-server-iaas.md

 ### Service Level Agreement (SLA)
 For many IT departments, meeting up-time obligations of a Service Level Agreement (SLA) is a top priority.
 In this section, we look at what SLA applies to each database hosting option.

-For **SQL Database** Basic, Standard, Premium, and Premium RS service tiers Microsoft provides an availability SLA of 99.99%.
+For **SQL Database** Basic, Standard, Premium, and Premium RS service tiers Azure provides an availability SLA of 99.99%.
 For the latest information, see [Service Level Agreement](https://www.azure.cn/support/sla/sql-data/).
 For the latest information on SQL Database service tiers and the supported business continuity plans, see [Service Tiers](sql-database-service-tiers.md).

-For **SQL Server running on Azure VMs**, Microsoft provides an availability SLA of 99.95% that covers just the Virtual Machine.
+For **SQL Server running on Azure VMs**, Azure provides an availability SLA of 99.95% that covers just the Virtual Machine.
 This SLA does not cover the processes (such as SQL Server) running on the VM and requires that you host at least two VM instances in an availability set.
 For the latest information, see the [VM SLA](https://www.azure.cn/support/sla/virtual-machines/).
 For database high availability (HA) within VMs, you should configure one of the supported high availability options in SQL Server, such as [AlwaysOn Availability Groups](http://blogs.technet.com/b/dataplatforminsider/archive/2014/08/25/sql-server-alwayson-offering-in-microsoft-azure-portal-gallery.aspx).
 Using a supported high availability option doesn't provide an additional SLA, but allows you to achieve >99.99% database availability.

 ### <a name="market"></a>Time to market
 **SQL Database** is the right solution for cloud-designed applications when developer productivity and fast time-to-market are critical.
 With programmatic DBA-like functionality, it is perfect for cloud architects and developers as it lowers the need for managing the underlying operating system and database.
 For example, you can use the [REST API](http://msdn.microsoft.com/library/azure/dn505719.aspx) and [PowerShell Cmdlets](http://msdn.microsoft.com/library/mt740629.aspx) to automate and manage administrative operations for thousands of databases.
 Features such as [elastic pools](sql-database-elastic-pool.md) allow you to focus on the application layer and deliver your solution to the market faster.